United in diversity? The EU Parliament is about to find out | Analysis

 Move away from the north and west of Europe however and the Green wave is barely more than a trickle.

 Election success is as much about expectations that reality.
-The greens marked last night as a win, beating muted expectations - the eurosceptic forces, did well but not as well as many thought they would.
+The greens marked last night as a win, beating muted expectations.
+The eurosceptic forces did well but not as well as many thought they would.

 Disruptors divided